 Helping Your Pet with Anxiety Before the Appointment:

 If your pet has anxiety and you think he or she could benefit from a mild tranquilizer for the visit, please call us ahead of time so we can discuss treatment options.
 If your pet doesn’t do well around other pets or people, it’s OK to call from the parking lot to let us know your here and a technician will come and get you once we are ready for your appointment.
 This often helps reduce anxiety, for both pets and parents.

 If your pet is coming in for bloodwork, please confirm if your pet needs to be fasted or not.
 This will help us to achieve to most accurate laboratory results possible.

 We hope these helpful tips provide you with extra guidance when preparing your dog, cat, puppy or kitten for their annual exam.
 If you have questions about your pet’s upcoming appointment, please feel free to call either office to speak to one of our team members.
-The number for Braden River Animal Hospital is 941-745-1513 and North River Animal Hospital is 941-845-4448.
+The number for Braden River Animal Hospital is 941-745-1513 and Braden River Animal Hospital is 941-845-4448.